badripatra/perfotron_server/README.md

 Step 1.
 Clone the Repo : git clone https://badri_patra@bitbucket.org/badri_patra/perfotron.git
 Step 2.
 To start the setup : python perfotron
 Step 3.
 Select 'Yes' or 'No' to proceed after reading Tool Usage and Instllation details Step 4.
-Select 'Yes' or 'No' for instllating jenkins for demo runs Step 5.
-Check the Jenkins Run Details for Load Test run from Jenkins Step 6.
-Check the Grafana URL for Live Monitoring of Load Test Step 7.
+Check the Grafana URL for Live Monitoring of Load Test Step 5.
 Check Env Details from env_details.yaml
-Step 8.
-To convert your jmx to run in this env, use the command "python perfotron --jmx sample_user_testplan.jmx" Step 9.
+Step 6.
+To convert your jmx to run in this env, use the command "python perfotron --jmx sample_user_testplan.jmx" Step 7.
 To uninstall the Tool, use command "python perfotron --uninstall"
 ```